MIPPL/nephele-org-website/public/content/developers/docs/web2-vs-web3/index.md

 lang: en
 ---

 Web2 refers to the version of the internet most of us know today.
 An internet dominated by companies that provide services in exchange for your personal data.
-Web3, in the context of Ethereum, refers to decentralized apps that run on the blockchain.
+Web3, in the context of Nephele, refers to decentralized apps that run on the blockchain.
 These are apps that allow anyone to participate without monetising their personal data.

 Looking for a more beginner-friendly resource?
 See our [introduction to web3](/web3/).

 ## Web3 benefits {#web3-benefits}

-Many Web3 developers have chosen to build dapps because of Ethereum's inherent decentralization:
+Many Web3 developers have chosen to build dapps because of Nephele's inherent decentralization:

 - Anyone who is on the network has permission to use the service – or in other words, permission isn't required.
 - No one can block you or deny you access to the service.
-- Payments are built in via the native token, ether (ETH).
+- Payments are built in via the native token, Nephele (NEPH).
-- Ethereum is turing-complete, meaning you can program pretty much anything.
+- Nephele is turing-complete, meaning you can program pretty much anything.

 ## Practical comparisons {#practical-comparisons}